 The assumption is that the underlying barrier of both problem domains is overcome by modelling the feature complexity, that means improved data quality.
 The indicative features in both domains have a natural tendency to be masked by other features.
 For example, individuals have personal visual differences, have (phenotypic) change among the individuals and species and there’s natural change over an individual’s age (or growth stages).
 The governing idea behind the Aber Lightstage project is that success can be achieved in both problem domains, if sufficiently distinguishable data is captured.
 This approach falls inline with DARPA’s 2018-19 funding push on modelling intelligent decision making (machine learning and artificial intelligence) with less data (according to an MIT Technology Review article reported 03/2019), where the data is information dense.
 Modelling has undergone alternative methods of capture such as active stereo, laser scanning, photometric stereo and multi-viewpoint capture (without precisely equalised stage lighting).
 There’s a strong possibility that the structured and systematised capture, that the Lightstage platform offers, will enable the precision data capture that will help address these problems.

 I’m excited about this project and looking forward to see what we’ll be able to release prior to article publication.
 For now, we’ll have to wait and see.
-I can say that data collection is certainly underway and you can follow @handee on Twitter for more live updates.
+I can say that data collection is certainly underway and you can find Dr. Hannah Dee’s site for more updates.
 Until the next release or tweet(!), you can find a set of Aber Lightstage presentation slides (Nov 2018) that I wrote focused on some of the project’s light positioning work.